 How long does it take to get a bid bond?

 Getting a bid bond, like all surety bonds, usually involves:

 - getting a quote

 - validation process by the underwriter

 The duration could differ significantly.
 In some cases, the contractor will be able to receive their bond within a matter of hours.
-In other situations, waiting time may be a little longer.
-By knowing exactly what are the requirements ahead of time and by trusting a well-known, reputable surety company, you will be able to go through the process much quicker.
+In other situations, the waiting time may be a little longer.
+By knowing exactly the requirements ahead of time and by trusting a well-known, reputable surety company, you will be able to go through the process much quicker.